Mundesley Volunteer Inshore Lifeboat: New station

-A new lifeboat station was built in 2006 which was funded entirely by donations received by the public.
-The new station is a steel-framed building which has block and brick curtain walling.
+A new lifeboat station was built in 2006, funded entirely by public donation.
+The new station is a steel-framed building with block and brick curtain walling.
 The roof is constructed from insulated steel cladding.
-The interior consist of a main boat hall in which the boat and the tractor sit side by side ready for service.
-Also on the ground floor is the drying room which holds all of the crew's personal protection equipment such as drysuits, helmets and lifejackets.
-This room is constantly kept warm and damp free to prolong the life of the crews valuable kit.
+The interior consists of a main boat hall, housing the boat and the tractor sitting side by side ready for service.
+Also on the ground floor is the drying room, which holds all of the crew's personal protection equipment such as drysuits, helmets and life-jackets.
+This room is constantly kept warm and damp free, to prolong the life of the valuable kit.

 The first floor consists of four main rooms.
 The lookout is situated on the eastern elevation so that almost the whole of the Mundesley guard is visible.
-Also kept in this room are charts of the coast and two VHF radios so a constant communications can be kept with the boat whilst it is out at sea.
-A second room, next door is used as a crew training room.
-In this room the Lifeboat service hold the majority of their meetings.
-It is also where training sessions, which are held fortnightly on a Monday night, take place.
-The other two rooms on the first floor are used as the Coxswains office and a Kitchen area.
+Also kept in this room are charts of the coast and two VHF radios, so constant communications can be kept with the boat whilst it is out at sea.
+A second room is used as a crew training and meeting room.
+Crew training sessions are usually held fortnightly on a Monday night.
+Two further rooms on the first floor are the Coxswain's office and the Kitchen.

-Lifeboat
+Stability

+Since those early days, the Service has gone from strength to strength, and has taken part in the rescue of some 100 people in trouble.
+The lifeboat is called out to service by a pager system which is activated by HM Coastguard from their Humber Maritime Rescue Coordination Centre.
+The lifeboat works closely with both inshore and offshore lifeboat stations in the area.
+Coastguard helicopters covering the area are based at Humberside Airport, and at Manston Airport in Kent.
+All the crew members are volunteers who are trained in all aspects of search and rescue work, boat handling, first aid, and navigation.
+The volunteers undertake training all year round.
+There are lifeboat crew on duty at the station every Sunday and bank holiday during the summer months.

+Mundesley lifeboats

-The Mundesley Inshore Lifeboat is a semirigid inflatable boat of 4.5 m.
-She was built by Goodchild Marine of Great Yarmouth and she is a Tornado type, called Footprints.
-The boat is powered by a 60 BHP Mercury outboard engine.
-This pushes the boat over the water at a maximum speed of 28 kn.
+In 2004, Mundesley Inshore Lifeboat received a new lifeboat.
+The boat was a 4.5 m semi-rigid inflatable boat.
+She was fitted out by Goodchild Marine of Burgh Castle, on a Tornado RIB platform, and named Footprints.
+The boat is powered by a 60 bhp Mercury outboard engine, giving a maximum speed of 28 kn.

+Footprint was replaced in 2012, with another 4.5m semi-RIB, named Bob Page.

+On 10 July 2022, a service of dedication and naming ceremony was held for the latest Mundesley lifeboat.
+Named Edna Claxton after a generous local benefactor, the lifeboat was fitted out by Goodchild Marine on a Ribcraft platform.
+The lifeboat was then returned to the manufacturer for sea-trials, before entering service later in the year.